4 Things New Parents Do That Hurt Their CreditPublished on June 30, 2022 by CreditFresh

 It’s normal for new parents (especially first-time parents) to live in the moment.
 You just want to get through this car ride or this trip to the grocery store without forgetting anything, or maybe you just want to get the baby down to sleep just for this night so you can get some much-needed shut-eye of your own.
 It’s difficult to find time to worry about anything other than your newborn.

-1. Impulse Spending and Emotional Spending
+1. Impulse Spending on Credit Cards

 When you’re constantly tired from all the responsibilities associated with having a new baby, you may be led to make fatigue-driven financial decisions that potentially throw your budget out the window.